 This Proxy Statement contains two proposals requiring stockholder action.
-Proposal No. 1 requests the election of three Class II directors to our board of directors.
-Proposal No. 2 requests the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020.
+Proposal No. 1 requests the election of two Class III directors to our board of directors.
+Proposal No. 2 requests the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021.
 Each of the proposals is discussed in more detail in the pages that follow.

-PROPOSAL NO. 1 - ELECTION OF CLASS II DIRECTORS
+PROPOSAL NO. 1 - ELECTION OF CLASS III DIRECTORS

-Our board of directors currently consists of seven members.
+Our board of directors currently consists of six members.
 In accordance with the terms of our certificate of incorporation and bylaws, our board of directors is divided into three classes, Class I, Class II and Class III, with members of each class serving staggered three-year terms.
 The members of the classes are divided as follows:

-- the Class I directors are BJ Bormann and John Schmid, and their terms will expire at the annual meeting of stockholders to be held in 2022; - · the Class II directors are Dawn Halkuff, Jeffrey Sherman and Mark Thierer, and their terms will expire at the Annual Meeting; and - the Class III directors are Paul Edick and Marla Persky, and their terms will expire at the annual meeting of stockholders to be held in 2021.
+- the Class I directors are BJ Bormann and John Schmid, and their terms will expire at the annual meeting of stockholders to be held in 2022; - the Class II directors are Dawn Halkuff and Jeffrey Sherman, and their terms will expire at the annual meeting of stockholders to be held in 2023; and - the Class III directors are Paul Edick and Marla Persky, and their terms will expire at the Annual Meeting.